+By July 15 of odd numbered years.

 By November 15 of odd numbered years.
 By November 15 of odd numbered years.

-Regions submit RTIPs.

 By December 15 of odd numbered years.

-Caltrans submits ITIP.
 By December 15 of odd numbered years.

-CTC STIP hearing, North.

-CTC STIP hearing, South.

 Jan. - Feb. even numbered years.
 Jan. - Feb. even numbered years.

-CTC publishes staff recommendations.
 At least 20 days prior to adoption of STIP.

-CTC adopts STIP.
 By April 1 of even numbered years.

-70. ITIP Hearings.
-Prior to Caltrans' adoption and submittal of the final ITIP, the Commission will hold two hearings, one in northern and one in southern California, to provide opportunity for public input regarding projects proposed in the ITIP.

-71. STIP Hearings.
+- 70. ITIP Hearings.
+Prior to Caltrans' adoption and submittal of the final ITIP, the Commission will hold two hearings, one in northern and one in southern California, to provide opportunity for public input regarding projects proposed in the ITIP. - 71.
+STIP Hearings.
 Prior to the adoption of the STIP, the Commission will hold two STIP hearings for Caltrans and regional agencies, one in northern California and one in southern California.
 By statute, the hearings are "to reconcile any objections by any county or regional agency to the department's program or the department's objections to any regional program."
 The Commission will expect any objections to the Caltrans program or to a regional program to be expressed in terms of the undesirable impact that the program would have on the implementation of the respective agency's long range transportation plan(s).
-The Commission expects that regional agencies and Caltrans would discuss how the infrastructure projects included in each program help to attain regional and statewide goals, including those in Governor's Executive Orders B-30-15 and B-32-15.

-72. Transmittal of RTIPs.
+The Commission expects that regional agencies and Caltrans would discuss how the infrastructure projects included in each program help to attain regional and statewide goals, including those in Governor's Executive Orders B-30-15 and B-32-15. - 72.
+Transmittal of RTIPs.
 By statute, regional agencies are required to adopt and submit their RTIPs both to the Commission and to Caltrans no later than December 15 of odd numbered years.
 The Commission requests that each region send two copies of its RTIP, addressed to:

+Executive Director

-Executive Director California Transportation Commission 1120 N Street, Mail Station 52 Sacramento, CA 95814
+California Transportation Commission

+1120 N Street, Mail Station 52

+Sacramento, CA 95814